-You’ve possibly heard about intermittent fasting already; probably on Instagram or on the cover of a magazine.
+You’ve probably heard about intermittent fasting; either on Instagram or on the cover of a magazine.
 But what is it, and is it worth trying?

 What is it?

 Intermittent fasting is a broad term that covers various types of fasting.
 The foundation of intermittent fasting is creating a smaller time frame in which you can eat.
 Whether that be alternative day fast (think about the 5:2 diet where you fast for 2 days of the week) or restricting the hours in a day you can eat (12-21 hours fasted).
 Typically, the hours or days that you do not fast, individuals eat a restricted number of calories or intuitively.

 The idea behind this diet is that there is less time in the day to eat leading to a reduction in total calorie intake.
 Some researchers have also proposed that fasting reduces the levels of a hormone called insulin, which is responsible for letting nutrients (including sugar) into the cell.
 This is thought to aid weight loss as it leads to fat stores being used to provide energy.
 Hence most people attempt this diet in the pursuit of weight loss.

 Moreover, there are also claims that this diet can incur a range of different health benefits such improving cholesterol, cognition and inflammation, or preventing Alzheimer’s and cardiovascular disease.

 This type of diet is considered unsafe for those with advanced diabetes or who are on medications for diabetes, those with a history of eating disorders, women who are pregnant or breastfeeding women.